strapi/strapi/CONTRIBUTING.md

 Strapi is an open-source project administered by [the Strapi team](https://strapi.io/about-us).
 We appreciate your interest and efforts to contribute to Strapi.
 See the [LICENSE](https://github.com/strapi/strapi/blob/master/LICENSE) licensing information.
 All work done is available on GitHub.

-We highly appreciate your effort to contribute, but we recommend you to talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
-Every pull request, whether is from strapi or contributors, goes through the same process.
+We highly appreciate your effort to contribute, but we recommend you talk to a maintainer before spending a lot of time making a pull request that may not align with the project roadmap.
+Whether it is from Strapi or contributors, every pull request goes through the same process.

 ## Feature Requests